-- (1) A report under subsection (k) is not required for a device intended for human use that is exempted from the requirements of this subsection under subsection (m) or is within a type that has been classified into class I under section 513.
+- (1) A report under subsection (k) is not required for a device intended for human use that is exempted from the requirements of this subsection under subsection (m) or is within a type that has been classified into class I under section 513, or with respect to a change that is consistent with a predetermined change control plan cleared under section 515C.
 The exception established in the preceding sentence does not apply to any class I device that is intended for a use which is of substantial importance in preventing impairment of human health, or to any class I device that presents a potential unreasonable risk of illness or injury. - (2) Not later than 120 calendar days after December 13, 2016, and at least once every 5 years thereafter, as the Secretary determines appropriate, the Secretary shall identify, through publication in the Federal Register, any type of class I device that the Secretary determines no longer requires a report under subsection (k) to provide reasonable assurance of safety and effectiveness.
-Upon such publication - (A) each type of class I device so identified shall be exempt from the requirement for a report under subsection (k); and - (B) the classification regulation applicable to each such type of device shall be deemed amended to incorporate such exemption.
+Upon such publication- - (A) each type of class I device so identified shall be exempt from the requirement for a report under subsection (k); and - (B) the classification regulation applicable to each such type of device shall be deemed amended to incorporate such exemption.